SM Spirituality Media

 The two main families

-*Concentration practices (śamatha, dhāraṇā, jhāna) train single-pointedness.
+*Concentration practices (śamatha, dhāraṇā, jhāna*) train single-pointedness.
 The breath is the most common object.
 The classical fruits are calm, stability, and access to deeper meditative states.
-Insight practices (vipassanā, dhyāna, zazen*) use that stability to investigate the nature of experience itself — its impermanence, its lack of a separate observer, its relationship to suffering.
-Most serious traditions cultivate both.

 Where to begin in the index

-Jon Kabat-Zinn's MBSR programme is the secularised, evidence-based entry point — eight weeks, no metaphysics required.
+Jon Kabat-Zinn's MBSR programme is the secularised, evidence-based entry point.
+Eight weeks, no metaphysics required.
 Tara Brach and Jack Kornfield's *Power of Awareness* is the Theravāda-flavoured introduction.
-For the non-dual approach where the meditator itself is investigated rather than cultivated, Rupert Spira's guided enquiries and Adyashanti's Do Nothing are the clearest doorways.
+For the non-dual§ approach, where the meditator itself is investigated rather than cultivated, Rupert Spira's guided enquiries and Adyashanti's Do Nothing are the clearest doorways.

 — end of entry —